Leveraging Hierarchical Feature Sharing for Efficient Dataset Condensation: Discussion

 \section{Discussion}

-While data parameterization methods demonstrate effective performance in data condensation, we show that generated images per class (GIPC) play an important role in data parameterization (as we discussed in Section~\ref{ssec:ablation}).
+While data parameterization methods demonstrate effective performance in data condensation, we show that generated images per class (GIPC) play an important role in data parameterization.
 The payoff is that HMNs, along with other SOTA data parameterization methods~\cite{kim2022dataset, dengremember,liudataset} invariably generate a higher quantity of images than those condensed and stored in pixel space with a specific storage budget, which may potentially escalate the cost of data condensation.
 A limitation of HMNs and other data parameterization methods is that determining the parameters of the data container to achieve high-quality data condensation can be computationally demanding.
-A key challenge and promising future direction are to explore approaches to reduce GIPC without affecting the data condensation performance.
+Besides, more generated images can lead to longer training time with condensed datasets.
+In Section~\ref{ssec:training-time-comparison}, we show that, even though HMNs generate more training images, training on condensed datasets generated by HMNs achieves better test accuracy within the same training time.

+Another difference between data parameterization and conventional DC methods using images as data containers is that data parameterization methods need to generate images before training with condensed datasets.
+It is important to note that this additional step incurs only a minimal overhead, as it merely requires a single forward pass of HMNs.
+For example, on a 2080TI, the generation time for a 1 IPC, 10 IPC, and 50 IPC CIFAR10 HMN is 0.036s, 0.11s, and 0.52s, respectively (average number through 100 repeats).